fabiangreffrath/woof/README.md

  * The code has been ported to SDL-2, the game scene is now rendered to screen using hardware acceleration (if available).
  * The build system has been ported to CMake with support for building on Linux and Windows, using either MSVC or MinGW and the latter either in a cross-compiling or a native MSYS2 environment (@AlexMax).
  * Support for rendering with uncapped frame rate and frame interpolation has been added (since Woof!
 2.0.0).
- * A widescreen rendering mode has been added (since Woof!
+ * A widescreen rendering mode has been added with proper support for the widescreen assets found e.g. in the Unity version of Doom (since Woof!
 4.0.0).
  * Fullscreen mode can be toggled in the General menu section or by pressing <kbd>Alt</kbd>+<kbd>Enter</kbd>, and it is now saved in the config file.
  * The complete SDL input and event handling system has been overhauled based on code from Chocolate Doom 3.0 (mouse acceleration is disabled since Woof!
 1.1.0).
  * The search path for IWADs has been adapted to modern requirements, taking the install locations for common download packages into account.